-These insightful words from a complete stranger caused Anastasios Kamoutsas '13, who is the Assistant State Attorney at the Miami Dade Office of the State Attorney, to consider attending Regent Law.
-Active in the ministry and very involved in family life in Miami, he had never thought of leaving the place where he grew up.
+These insightful words from a complete stranger caused Anastasios Kamoutsas '13, who is the assistant state attorney at the Miami Dade Office of the State Attorney, to consider attending Regent Law.
+Active in ministry and very involved in family life in Miami, he had never thought of leaving the place where he grew up.
 But Anastasios learned that God usually has better plans for our lives than we could dare to hope or imagine.

-Kamoutsas grew up in Miami, Florida, learning to speak both Greek and Spanish thanks to his dad's Greek heritage and his mother's Cuban family.
-He had always set his sights on law for one reason.
+Kamoutsas grew up in Miami, learning to speak both Greek and Spanish thanks to his dad's Greek heritage and his mother's Cuban family.
+He set his sights on law for one reason.

 Falling into hard financial times, his mom encouraged him to enter a lucrative profession.
-Taking him aside one day, she told Anastasios, "You can either be a doctor or a lawyer."
-Kamoutsas concluded that law better suited his writing and speaking skills.
+Taking him aside one day, she said, "You can either be a doctor or a lawyer."
+Kamoutsas decided that law better suited his writing and speaking skills.
 In choosing law, he aligned himself with God's plan for his life, but for the wrong reason entirely.

-Baker Concrete’s project portfolio includes many high profile projects, including several NFL stadiums, the Atlantis Hotel in the Bahamas and the Rock and Roll Hall of Fame Museum in Cleveland, Ohio.
+Baker Concrete’s project portfolio includes high profile projects, including several NFL stadiums, the Atlantis Hotel in the Bahamas, and the Rock and Roll Hall of Fame Museum in Cleveland, Ohio.

 “We have also built for Disney and provided most of the concrete construction on the Animal Kingdom at Disney World,” Wilkowski adds. “‘The Tree of Life’ and the architectural concrete at the entrance?
 That’s Baker Concrete.
-That was a lot of fun to experience during my family’s trip to Disney a few years back.”
+That was a lot of fun to experience during my family’s trip to Disney.”